 The Mindset List

-Welcome to the Beloit College Mindset List for this year’s entering college class of 2018
+Welcome to the Beloit College Mindset List for this year’s entering college class of 2021.

 Ron Nief is director of public affairs emeritus at Beloit College.
 He has been communicating the work of higher education for more than four decades, starting with his alma mater, Boston College in the 1960s and including Brandeis and Clark universities, and Middlebury College.
-He has written for numerous publications including the New York Times, the Boston Globe and the Christian Science Monitor.
+He has written for numerous publications including The New York Times, The Boston Globe and The Christian Science Monitor.
 The recipient of a Silver Anvil Award from the Public Relations Society of America, he also received a Distinguished Service Award from the Council for the Advancement and Support of Education.
 He created the Mindset List in 1998.

 For information, please contact: